 More reading: How to fold a tent like a boss (dome and cabin)

-If your tent does not come with a fly sheet already, then this is highly recommended.
+Fly Sheet/Tarp: If your tent does not come with a fly sheet already, then you’ll need one.
 Nobody wants to wake up to the steady drip drip of raindrops on their forehead in the middle of the night.

 2. First Aid Kit

-PrepBay Tactical First Aid Kit is lightweight, durable and compact making it ideal for hiking, biking and all forms of camping.
-Set out in easy to follow sections enables you quick access at a glance in times of trouble.
+PrepBay Tactical First Aid Kit is lightweight, durable, and compact making it ideal for all forms of camping.
+Set out in easy-to-follow sections enables you quick access at a glance in times of trouble.
 It also makes it easy to know what you need to replace.
 Check current price.

 3. Stoves and Cooking Gear